Areas of specialization include metaphysics, bioethics, philosophy of religion, philosophy of law and ethics, and philosophy of medicine.

 - "Restitution and Revenge."
 Journal of Philosophy.
 96:2, February 1999, 79-94.

 - "Restitution and Punishment."
 New Perspectives on the Ethics of Punishment. eds.
 Jesper Ryberg, Angelo Corlett Palmgrave.
 MacMillian Press.
-Forthcoming.
+2010.
+33-51.

 - "Why Must Punishment Be Unusual As Well As Cruel to Be Unconstitutional?"
 Public Affairs Quarterly.
 16:1, January 2002, 77-98.